 The Dunlop ATP Regular Duty is another quality tennis ball that is perfectly suited for ball machines.
-You will be able to play for endless of hours before feeling like you have to replace them.
-They are not only one of the most durable tennis balls on the market, it’s also the official ball for the grand slam tournament Australian Open.
+You will be able to play for endless hours before feeling like you have to replace them.
+They are not only one of the most durable tennis balls on the market, but it’s also the official ball for the grand slam tournament Australian Open.

 Some players feel that a Dunlop ball feels a little smaller and lighter during play, but that has to do with its tight felt and unique playability.
-Most players really like this feel, while others think the ball seems a little too small at times.
+Most players really like this feeling, while others think the ball seems a little too small at times.